32

 Meet language requirements

-One of the major conditions for applying for naturalisation is to have a certain level of a national language.
+One of the main conditions for applying for naturalization is a certain level of proficiency in a national language.

-• the FIDE language passport attesting the level in French B1 in oral and A2 in written form
+• the FIDE language passport certifying level in French B1 in oral and A2 in written expression

-• a certificate of a compulsory school in French followed for at least five years
+• proof of compulsory schooling in French for at least five years

-There is a possibility of derogation for personal circumstances that would prevent language learning by providing a certificate recognised by the canton or a detailed medical certificate related to language skills (art.
+An exception can be made for personal circumstances that would prevent language learning, by providing a certificate recognized by the canton or a detailed medical certificate relating to language skills (art.
 9 OLN).